SiliconLabsSoftware/docs-matter/sld291-matter-wifi-run-demo/build-pi-env.md

 # Using the Pre-Built Raspberry Pi "Matter Hub" Image

 When using a Raspberry Pi as a controller in your Matter network you have two options

 - Building the Raspberry Pi Environment "from scratch" using a Raspberry Pi 4
 - Using the Silicon Labs Pre-Built Raspberry Pi image available on the [Matter Artifacts page](/matter/<docspace-docleaf-version>/matter-prerequisites/matter-artifacts) page.

 ## Building Environment using Raspberry Pi 4

-### To flash the Ubuntu OS onto the SD card:
+### Flash the Ubuntu OS Onto the SD Card

 1. Insert the flashed SD card (directly or using a card reader) into the laptop/PC that will run the Raspberry Pi Imager tool.